NVIDIA/NeMo/docs/source/core/exp_manager.rst

 In response, it can terminate a hung workload and, if requested, restart it from the last checkpoint.

 Fault tolerance ("FT") relies on a special launcher (``ft_launcher``), which is a modified ``torchrun``.
-The FT launcher runs background processes called rank monitors. **You need to use ``ft_launcher`` to start your training workload if you are using FT**.
+The FT launcher runs background processes called rank monitors. **You need to use ft_launcher to start your workload if you are using FT**.
 I.e., `NeMo-Framework-Launcher <https://github.com/NVIDIA/NeMo-Framework-Launcher>`_
 can be used to generate SLURM batch scripts with FT support.

 Each training process (rank) sends `heartbeats` to its monitor during training and validation steps.